bytefl0w/lynion/README.md

-# lynion
+# Lynion Blockchain
-Lynion - a basic blockchain implementation
+A basic blockchain implementation created by Erik Mortimer